 The Restoration of the gospel of Jesus Christ has provided Latter-day Saints with a similar concept.
-Missionaries are sent to preach the Gospel to hundreds of nations in countless languages.
+Missionaries are sent to preach the Gospel to hundreds of nations in countless History of Preaching and the Sermonette languages.
 Through technology Apostles and Prophets are able to broadcast their messages to the world, declaring that the Gospel is restored and Jesus is the Christ.
 They also declare that through obedience to this gospel, one can gain salvation and eternal life.
 The purpose of preaching in this modern era is to spread the Gospel of Jesus Christ to as many people in the world as possible.